 - olive oil - for drizzling over the asparagus

 - salt and pepper - for seasoning the asparagus

 - lemon juice and /or lemon slices - for extra flavour after the asparagus is ready

 Is it just me or snapping asparagus stalks is great fun?
 It almost comes close to popping bubble wrap in terms of fun ways to relax.
 I know, still a child, hey!

 - once you trimmed the asparagus, place the tips onto a baking tray, drizzle over the olive oil, add a pinch of salt

-- bake for about 15 minutes at 200 degrees Celsius (390 Fahreneheit) or until tender (the edges have a crisp texture)
+- bake for 15 minutes at 200 degrees Celsius (390 Fahrenheit) or until tender (the edges have a crisp texture)